Laberinto (EP)

 Laberinto is the seventh extended play from South Korean boy band UP10TION.
 It was released on December 6, 2018, by TOP Media.
 The album consists of seven tracks, including the title track, "Blue Rose".
-This album is also the last time members Lee Jin-hyuk and Kim Woo-seok have promoted with the group and has been on hiatus since then.
+This album is also the last time members Lee Jin-hyuk and Kim Woo-seok have promoted with the group, which has been on hiatus since then.

 Background

-UP10TION released their first studio album "Invitation" back in March of 2018.
+UP10TION released their first studio album "Invitation" back in March 2018.
 After that, the group had 3 tours in Japan, North America and Europe in May, June and September separately with a total of 15 shows.
 They also released their Japan 3rd album "Chaser" on August 8 and their 2018 Special Photo Edition on August 20.

 Release and promotion

 On November 22, 2018, TOP Media release the schedule for UP10TION's seventh mini-album "Laberinto".
 On December 6, UP10TION released the music video for the eponymous single "Blue Rose".
 The group held their showcase at Ilji Art Hall.
 The group started promoting on music shows starting on December 7 on Music Bank then on Show!
 Music Core, Inkigayo and M Countdown.
 They also promoted the side track "With You" once on Music Bank.

 On January 11, 2019, UP10TION ended the promotions for the album after 6 weeks.

 On January 19, The group proceeded to promoted Laberinto in Japan with 2 showcases on January 19 and 27.
 They also held performance events between January 20 through February 3 for their promotion activities.